Udemy Alternatives

 • The strong focus on professional training make it less appropriate for creatives, hobbyists, or those interested in personal development

-You can take over 2,000 courses for free and pay for certification later, so you can explore the platform thoroughly without making any financial commitment
+You can take over 2,000 courses for free and pay for certification later, so you can explore the platform thoroughly without making any financial commitment.

 For more granular detail read our Coursera, Coursera vs Udemy and Coursera certificate articles.